quixio/quix-streams/docs/processing.md

 **Example:**

-Imagine we process the temperature readings, and we want to add the maximum observed temperature to the current value:
+Imagine you process the temperature readings, and you need to add the maximum observed temperature to the current value:

 ```python